tbwork/MagicGPT/README_EN.md

 #### GPT3/4 Large Model

-Configure the OPENAI_API_KEY in the system environment.
+Configure the AI_API_KEY in the system environment.
 Below are the methods for setting environment variables on different operating systems:

 Windows